raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The initiator MUST set the value of the QR bit in the DNS header to zero (0), and the responder MUST set it to one (1).
-Every DSO request message (QR=0) with the Acknowledgement bit set in the operation TLV MUST elicit a response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.
+Every DSO request message (QR=0) with a nonzero MESSAGE ID field MUST elicit a corresponding response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.
-DSO request messages sent by the client with the Acknowledgement bit set in the operation TLV elicit a response from the server, and DSO request messages sent by the server with the Acknowledgement bit set in the operation TLV elicit a response from the client.
+DSO request messages sent by the client with a nonzero MESSAGE ID field elicit a response from the server, and
+DSO request messages sent by the server with a nonzero MESSAGE ID field elicit a response from the client.

-A DSO request message (QR=0) with the Acknowledgement bit clear in the operation TLV MUST NOT elicit a response.
+A DSO request message (QR=0) with a zero MESSAGE ID field MUST NOT elicit a response.

 The namespaces of 16-bit MESSAGE IDs are disjoint in each direction.
 For example, it is *not* an error for both client and server to send a request